-In the wake of Hurricane Katrina, New Orleans has had a critical opportunity to rebuild it’s criminal and juvenile justice systems to be more effective, just, and fair.
-JJPL has been working alongside a number of our partners in the city to ensure that New Orleans does not replicate the mistakes of the past, and instead can rebuild a system based on best practices, demonstrated public safety outcomes, and fairness for all.
+In partnership with many partners across the city, JJPL works to ensure that New Orleans does not replicate the mistakes of the past, and instead can rebuild a system based on best practices, demonstrated public safety outcomes, and fairness for all.

 For more information please visit the OPPRC website.